 It always starts with with an overreach.
 Throughout history, dictators and tyrants have run roughshod over the people until they overplay their hands.
 The powerful build bridges on top of the masses until the powerful go a bridge too far.
-The people can only take so much oppression and abuse by their government before they rise up and overthrow those who use authority to bleed the commoners.
-Endless repression eventually gives way to a reverb as the people say enough; the straws that broke the life of many eventually becomes the reed that breaks the backs of the few who bleed the people.
+The people can only take so much oppression and abuse by their government before they rise up and overthrow tyrants who use authority to bleed the commoners.
+Endless repression eventually gives way to a reverb as the people say enough!
+The straws that broke the life of many eventually become the reed that breaks the backs of the despots who bleed many.

 Overreach has been the womb that gave birth to endless revolutions throughout history.
-America’s history is proof of this, the colonialists rose up against the British crown in part because they had enough of a king who was governing them without consent.
-Revolution after revolution can be traced back to dictators who pushed too much; not happy with taking a pound of flesh from the citizens, the gentry push their lucks by feeding on the hopes of the people and entombing the masses into the abyss of utter hopelessness.
-It usually takes a catalyst—what at first is dismissed as a meaningless gesture—to eventually capture the imagination of the masses and gives voice to the indignation that the public feels.
+America’s history is proof of this; the colonialists rose up against the British crown in part because they had enough of a king who was governing them without consent.
+Revolution after revolution can be traced back to dictators who pushed too much; not happy with taking a pound of flesh from the citizens, the gentry push their luck by feeding on the hopes of the people and entombing the people into the abyss of utter hopelessness.
+It usually takes a catalyst—what is at first dismissed as a meaningless gesture—to eventually capture the imagination of the people and gives voice to the simmering indignation that the public harbored for too long.

 Nicolae did what he always did, he sent in his military police and security forces to crush the rebellion.
-And that is precisely what happened, the state police went in armed to the teeth and loosened hell on the demonstrators.
-Students had joined the protesters but to the security forces, they saw students, priests and the people alike as a threat that had to be silenced.
+The state police went in armed to the teeth and loosened hell on the demonstrators.
+Students had joined the protesters, but to the security forces, they saw students, priests and the people alike as a threat that had to be silenced.
 By the time the smoke cleared on the night of December 18th, 1989, the lifeless bodies of dozens of men, women and children were strewn on the sidewalks of Timișoara and countless more were maimed and injured.
-This was just business as usual in Romania, no one thought twice of it at first—the sense and sensibilities of the people desensitized by two decades of repression.
+This was just business as usual in Romania, no one thought twice of it at first—the sense and sensibilities of the people were desensitized by two decades of repression.

-Hubris when people are fed up is like exhaling benzene at a flickering matchstick—not a very smart move.
-But this is precisely what Nicolae did, instead of letting things simmer down and letting anger die down, he did the opposite.
-A few days after the vicious crackdown, Nicolae decided to give a public speech to show the people who the boss was.
+Hubris, when people are fed up, is like exhaling benzene at a flickering matchstick—not a very smart move.
+Decades of ruling through arrogance got the better of Nicolae; instead of letting things simmer down and letting anger settle, he did the opposite.
+A few days after the vicious crackdown, Nicolae decided to give a public speech to show the people who was in charge.
 In the middle of a cold winter day, he held court on the balcony of the presidential palace overlooking a sea of people.
 This was normal for him, an imp with a Napoleon complex, he coerced Romanians on a regular basis to attend his public speeches forcing people to bow before him—except this time he was stacking up fire logs that would eventually incinerate him.
-He took to the microphone to assure the people that he was the man in charge and that nothing had changed.
+He took to the microphone to assure the people that he was the boss and that nothing had changed.

-Do you want to know who is really for the cause apart from those who use the cause as a shtick to earn status and make money?
-It’s not too hard, just remember these two truths:
+Do you want to know who is really for the cause apart from those who use “the cause” as a shtick to earn status and make money?
+It’s not too hard, just remember these two axioms:

 - those who are afforded access to Mainstream Media and given a platform to peddle grievance are working FOR the system of injustice that they are supposedly speaking against

-- those who present injustice through partisan blinders (speaking against Republicans or Democrats or against “white people” or “minorities”) are either witless idiots or willful assholes working FOR the system they rage against
+- those who present injustice through partisan prisms (speaking against other people and feeding into the “us versus them” paradigm instead of standing up for universal justice) are either witless idiots or willful assholes working FOR the system they rage against